pigskin/kodi-gamepass/README.md

-Before reading any further, please understand that while this addon does work, not all features are supported (or fully tested) and it should be regarded as an alpha release.
+Before reading any further, please understand that while this addon does work, not all features are supported (or fully tested) and it should be regarded as a beta release.
 It may crash, spay your puppy, and/or cause your oven to not heat to 400° F properly.
 The addon is under development, and needs a whole lot of love.